zencart/documentation/content/user/upgrading/about_upgrading.md

 - Keep track of [the PHP Version Support Policy](https://www.php.net/supported-versions.php) so you know when the [PHP version you are running](/user/admin_pages/admin_version/) is at or near end of life.
 - Watch your [JavaScript libraries](/user/upgrading/javascript_updates/).
 As vulnerabilities are discovered, you will need to update them.

+## Why Else?

+The advantage of keeping your site up to date is that you get all the new features and fixes that are added in each release.
+Just look at the [Release Notes](/user/about_us/release_history/) for any release and you can see the changes that were made from the prior release.